 As European Vocational Skills Week starts, we reflect on the impact of our vocational skills enhancement programmes on Kent’s young people.

-At CXK, we deliver a range of skills enhancement programmes, designed to help 16-25 year olds, particularly those not in education, employment or training (NEET), to develop the vocational skills and confidence to progress into sustained education or employment.
-In the past year alone, 380 Kent young people have benefitted from CXK’s vocational programmes, which include Elevate and the Prince’s Trust Team Programme, with 80% having gone into a job, education or training as a result.
+At CXK, we deliver a range of skills enhancement programmes, designed to help 16-25 year olds who are not in education, employment or training (NEET).
+Those programmes help them to build the vocational skills and confidence to progress into sustained education or employment.
+In the past year alone, 380 Kent young people have benefitted from CXK’s vocational programmes; which include Elevate and the Prince’s Trust Team Programme.
+As a result 80% moved into a job, education or training opportunity.

-As part of our skills development programmes, we work in close partnership with a range of local employers to place young people into work placements tailored to their interests, in order to help them to build relevant experience they need to take those all-important next steps into further education, training or employment.
+As part of our skills development programmes, we work in close partnership with a range of local employers to place young people into work placements tailored to their interests.
+This helps them to build the experience they need to take their next steps into further education, training or employment.

-CXK’s Prince’s Trust Team programme, for example, is a 12 week programme designed to help unemployed and vulnerable young people in the local area to gain skills and find work, apprenticeships or return to education.
-As part of the programme, the young people benefit from a two week work experience placement tailored to their area of interest, as well as benefitting from a mentor, and skills building workshops such as CV writing and interview preparation, to get them ‘work ready’.
-Our Elevate programme, specifically designed for 16-25 year olds who do not hold one or both Maths and English at GCSE level 4 or above, also focuses heavily on the building of vocational skills, with participants benefitting from part-time work placements in their a field of interest.
+CXK’s Prince’s Trust Team programme, for example, is a 12 week programme designed to help unemployed and vulnerable young people in the local area to gain skills and find work.
+During the programme, participants benefit from a two week work experience placement tailored to their career of interest.
+They also benefit from skills building workshops such as CV writing and interview preparation, to get them ‘work ready’.
+CXK’s Elevate programme, meanwhile, is specifically designed for 16-25 year olds who do not hold Maths and/or English at GCSE level 4 or above.
+Elevate focuses heavily on the building of English and Maths skills, as well as work experience and vocational skills.

-Jack Benham, 22 from Canterbury, is just one of the many young people for whom CXK’s vocational work placement programmes have led to positive outcomes; “When I started CXK’s Prince’s Trust Team Programme at 18, I was struggling to find a direction.
+Jack Benham, 22 from Canterbury, is just one young person for whom CXK’s programmes have led to positive outcomes.
+“When I started CXK’s Prince’s Trust Team Programme at 18, I was struggling to find a direction.
 I just didn’t know what I wanted to do with my life.
 A couple of weeks into the programme, I discovered that I had a passion for cooking.
-So, when later in the programme, we sourced work experience opportunities tailored to our area of interest, I chose catering, and spent two weeks working in the kitchen of Canterbury Cathedral Hotel Lodge.
+So, when later in the programme, we sourced work experience opportunities tailored to our area of interest, I chose catering.
+I then spent two weeks working in the kitchen of Canterbury Cathedral Hotel Lodge.

-“Straight after the programme, I secured an apprenticeship with Canterbury College, and benefitted from work placements at Burger Brothers in Whitstable and in the kitchen at Simon Langton Girls School.
-On finishing my apprenticeship, I went on to work at Whitstable restaurant, The Oxford, before moving on to take a position working in the kitchen at The Sanctuary Group’s Canterbury care home.
+“Straight after the programme, I secured an apprenticeship with Canterbury College.
+I also benefitted from work placements at Burger Brothers in Whitstable and in the kitchen at Simon Langton Girls School.
+On finishing my apprenticeship, I went on to work at Whitstable restaurant, The Oxford.
+I then moved on to take a position working in the kitchen at The Sanctuary Group’s Canterbury care home.